Ever helped anyone with a gadget?

 The most exotic way to describe the company where you worked earlier or a currently working is by providing figures around the current revenue of the company and the number of employees associated with it.

 This not only provides the recruiter with an idea about the company but also proves your stature of not being just any normal candidate in the lot.

 The more important it is to correctly align the date, the more it is important to mention the joining and resignation date from a company.

 This is important as it provides the recruiter with the stability factor they are looking for.
 Mentioning such details provides the recruiter with the insight in how long did you serve the company you were working with.

 Let your mind not divert from the point that we are working to give the recruiter a sigh of relief by making their work easy and smooth.

-The poor recruiter should not feel perplexed with the information in the resume or get aggravated by it.
+The poor recruiter should not feel perplexed with the information in the help desk resume or get aggravated by it.
 That would be a wrong move.

 Moving forward, the exact date of joining is something that not everyone remembers, especially when a person is working in a company for a long time per say 18 years or so.

 That is why the date of joining is not something which is important to be put on a help desk resume.
 The most accepted format is that of the month of joining followed by the corresponding year, going on to the month and the corresponding year of resignation.